giuseppesnf/GAMESTONK/README.md

 # GAMESTONK
-Project and files related to my Degree's Master Thesis
+Project and files related to my Degree's Master Thesis (ask in private for PDF)

+For more info contact me at giuseppesnf@outlook.it